Fabioconti99/Mobile_Robots_Autonomous_Driving_And_Interaction/README.md

    * turning back to the original trajectory,
    * and keep moving forward.

   `grab_routine()` is called inside the main function only when the robot is very close to a silver token.
 The control on the relative distance between the robot and the token makes the robot always grab the object avoiding mistakes during the use of the `grab()` function.
+Based on the argument assigned, the robot will know in what direction it will have to turn when grabbing the silver token.

     **Arguments**:
-    * *NONE*
+    * *BOOL STATEMENT*: If the closest glod wall is to his right (**True**) the robot will grab and rotate towards the counter-clockwise direction to avoid hitting the wall.
+The opposite thing will happen if the closest gold wall is to his left.

     **Returns**:
     * *NONE*